amit0805kumar/CSIAKGEC_Website/README.md

-# CSIAKGEC_Website
+# CSI AKGEC Website
-Main website for the society
+Main website for our society

 <h4>Current website link is:</h4>
 <a href="https://csiakgec.in">csiakgec.in</a>